qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Math functions (e.g. sin, log) may be less accurate in some embedded hardware or old hardware.
   - X86 has legacy FPU which has 80-bit floating point registers and per-core rounding mode state.
 It's recommended to not use them.
   - ......
-- Floating point accuracy is low for values with very large absolute value or values very close to zero.
+- Floating point precision is low for values with very large absolute value or values very close to zero.
 It's recommended to avoid temporary result to have very large absolute value or be very close-to-zero.
 - Iteration can cause error accumulation.
 For example, if something need to rotate 1 degree every frame, don't cache the matrix and multiply 1-degree rotation matrix every frame.
 Compute angle based on time then re-calculate rotation matrix from angle.